MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/bookcreator.md

 ms.prod: semantic-kernel
 ---
 # Book creator sample app
 The Book creator sample allows you to enter in a topic then the [Planner](/semantic-kernel/concepts-sk/planner) creates a plan for the functions to run based on the ask.
 You can see the plan along with the results.
-The functions are chained togheter based on the asks.
+The  [Writer Skill](https://github.com/microsoft/semantic-kernel/tree/main/samples/skills/WriterSkill) functions are chained togheter based on the asks.

 > [!IMPORTANT]